Is your Mail not working after macOS Mojave updates?

 The chances are that your Mail App is unable to save the prior state properly and that’s why it keeps crashing and or not responding.

-Mail Not Launching after the macOS Mojave Upgrade
+Mail Not Launching or Mail Not Working After macOS Mojave Upgrade?

-If launching using the Applications folder did not resolve your issue, please follow the detailed steps below.
+If launching using the Applications folder did not resolve your issue, try quitting Mail and restarting the application while holding down the Shift key.

 Mail Crashing or Slow After macOS Mojave Upgrade, How-To Fix